gully/decotengu/doc/index.rst

 =========

-DecoTengu is Python dive decompression library to experiment with various implementations of Buhlmann decompression model with Eric Baker's gradient factors (other decompression models might be possible in the future).
+DecoTengu is Python dive decompression library to experiment with various implementations of Buhlmann decompression model with Erik Baker's gradient factors (other decompression models might be possible in the future).

 ..
 Basic